-To get onto my list, two or more armed groups have to be engaged in ongoing lethal violence over political objectives.
-Terrorism counts but organized crime doesn’t, nor does government violence against unarmed demonstrators.
-The Uppsala Conflict Data Project has a more extensive list (with more smaller conflicts) with more exact criteria.
+To get onto the list, two or more armed groups have to be engaged in ongoing lethal violence over political objectives (control of territory or government).
+Terrorism counts but organized crime doesn’t, nor does government violence against unarmed demonstrators or massacres of civilians (that’s a different dataset).

 Here is some narrative about the state of these conflicts: